natenka/pyneng-book-en/docs/source/book/12_useful_modules/argparse.rst

     rc, message = ping_ip( args.host, args.count )
     print(message)

-Now instead of giving ``-a`` option you can simply pass the IP address.
+Now instead of giving ``-a`` option you can simply pass IP address.
 It will be automatically saved in ``host`` variable.
 And it’s automatically considered as a mandatory. Тhat is, it is no longer necessary to specify ``required=True`` and ``dest="ip"``.

-In addition, the script specifies messages that will be displayed when you call *help*.
-Now the script call looks like this:
+In addition, script specifies messages that will be displayed when you call *help*.
+Now script call looks like this:

 ::